 printf '%s\n' '<h1>Hello from Caddy</h1>' | sudo tee /var/www/example.com/index.html > /dev/null

-Point a site block at that directory, then replace example.com with your real domain when you are ready for automatic HTTPS.
+Point a site block at that directory.
+Keep :80 for local checks, then replace it with your real domain when DNS and HTTPS are ready.

 root * /var/www/example.com